RichardMinsooGo-ML/Bible_3_21_Pytorch_YOLO_v3_Image/README.md

 ## 2. Pretrained weights

-You can download darknet weights from my google drive:
+You can download pretrained weights from my google drive:

 I uploaded weights for the below models
 - [x] yolo_v3_coco